-Conjunctivitis occurs when there is a buildup of harmful matters (e.g. bacteria, irritants) on conjunctival membrane, disrupting its natural functioning.
+Conjunctivitis occurs when there is a buildup of harmful matters (e.g. bacteria, irritants) on the conjunctival membrane.

-This impairs the proper functioning of the tear ducts and other specialized cells responsible for creating moisture, and the eye will become dry and scratchy.
+The buildup disrupts normal eye functioning.
+Specifically, it impairs the proper functioning of the tear ducts and other specialized cells responsible for creating moisture.
+As a result, the eye becomes dry and scratchy.